remotion-dev/remotion/packages/docs/docs/player.md

 ## `<Player />`

-A react component which takes the following props
+A React component which takes the following props

 ### `component` or `lazyComponent`